arunimgarg/BBB/README.md

-One of the first things I did during my master's @ DataLab was look into the research for Brain-Blood Permeability.
-I made this repo during the first semester to keep track of the research I did for that topic.
+One of the first things I did during my master's @ [DataLab](https://datalab.science/) was look into the research for Brain-Blood Permeability.
+I made this repo during the first semester to keep track of my research.
 # BBB
 Brain-Blood Barrier permeability prediction